weelison/projectgeo/README.md

 # projectgeo
 learning project
-Hopefully that learning process will be fun
+Hopefully that learning process will be fun!